Current information on COVID-19 in the Principality of Liechtenstein

 Since 6 July 2020, persons over 12 years of age are required to wear masks on all public transportions (including mountain railways).
-Masks are available in pharmacies and supermarkets during normal opening hours.
+Masks are available in pharmacies and supermarkets during regular opening hours.

 Hotels, holiday apartments, guesthouses, youth hostels, camping sites and cabins are normally open in compliance with hygiene and safety guidelines and look forward to welcoming guests again.
 A mask must be worn in publicly accessible indoor areas.

-Public events are possible, in compliance with a strict protection concept.
-Every public event must have its own protection concept.
-Private events are allowed for a group up to 30 people.
+Public events are not allowed.
+Private events are allowed for a group up to 5 people.

-All publicly accessible facilities (such as museums, libraries, fitness centres, sports centres, etc.) and schools are open, but must strictly comply with hygiene and safety guidelines and have a protection concept.
+All publicly accessible facilities (such as museums, libraries, fitness centres, sports centres, etc.) are closed until the end of February.
+Shops and schools are still open.
 A mask must be worn in publicly accessible indoor areas.